embedly/embedly-docs/features/ssl.rst

   width="500" height="281" border="0" scrolling="no" frameborder="0"></iframe>

 Secure utilizes Embedly's :doc:`XSS Protection <frame>` to accomplish this.
-There are a few things to note here when dealing with HTTPS embeds as the implementation depends on the provider and the browser.
+There are a few things to note here when dealing with HTTPS embeds, as the implementation depends on the provider and the browser.

 Secure Providers